JetBrains/Qodana/topics/configuration-reference.md

     </tab>
     <tab title="TeamCity" group-key="teamcity">
         <p>In the runner configuration, find the <ui-path>Inspection profile</ui-path> dropdown list and select the <ui-path>Profile path</ui-path> option.
-        In the field that appears below the dropdown list, specify the path to your profile file relatively to the project root.</p>
+        In the field that appears below the dropdown list, specify the path to your profile file relative to the project root.</p>
     </tab>
 </tabs>